google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

       <p>The page is being unloaded.</p>
       <aside class="warning">
         <strong>Warning:</strong>
-        using the <code>unload</code> event is never recommended because it's unreliable and can hurt performance in some cases.
+        Using the <code>unload</code> event is never recommended because it's unreliable and can hurt performance in some cases.
 See the
         <a href="#legacy-lifecycle-apis-to-avoid">legacy APIs section</a>
         for more details.